awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-import.md

 **Handling errors:** A link is provided to download the error log and failed records files as CSV files in a compressed archive\.
 Use these files to resubmit your import request after correcting the errors\.

 Limits apply to the number of imported records, imported servers, and deleted records you can keep\.
-For more information see [AWS Application Discovery Service Limits](ads_service_limits.md)\.
+For more information, see [AWS Application Discovery Service Limits](ads_service_limits.md)\.

 ## Supported Import File Fields<a name="import-supported-fields"></a>